EXCLUSIVE: How Nigeria’s New Tax Act Will Affect Your Take-Home Pay – What You Need to Know NOW!

 - Effective tax rate jumps from 16.85% to 19.47%.

-The meaning to all these is that the new bill is progressive but could discourage high earners.
+The meaning to all these is that the new tax law is progressive but could discourage high earners.
 The government is trying to widen the tax net, but the top 1% will feel the pinch.
 This we believe will really be good for the masses as those who earn big will pay 'bigger'.

 ✅ Yes, it's fairer for low earners!